Poker Betting Patterns: Read and Exploit Opponents

 1. Mix Your Bet Sizing

 Use the same bet size with strong hands, medium hands, and bluffs.
-This prevents bet-sizing tells.
+This prevents the bet-sizing tells that observant opponents punish.

 2. Randomize Your Play